Code-Institute-Submissions/tgc07-project04/README.md

 ## Features

 ### Current Features
+Users are able to:
+- Create or join teams to keep track of the progress of reported software bugs
+- Log new software bug reports
+- Assign bug report tasks to themselves or leave it unassigned for admin user to assign later
+- Edit existing bug reports
+- Delete bug reports created by themselves
+- Update the progress of a reported bug by dragging from one stage and dropping into another stage (desktop only)
+- Make subscription payments
+- Filter tasks by search terms, priority, severity and assignee

+In addition to above features, team admins are able to:
+- Assign bug report tasks to any team members
+- Delete team's bug reports
+- View all team members
+- Add/remove team members
+- Toggle admin status of team members
+- View team's past purchase transactions
+- Edit team name
+- Delete team

 ### Features Left to Implement
 - Use UUID for user IDs and team IDs for better security